IoT-gamer/flutter_face_tracking_excercise_app/README.md

 ## Data Storage Location

 The data is stored in the device's local storage.
 The app uses the `path_provider` package to determine the correct directory for saving files.
-The data files are saved in a directory named `face_tracking_data` within the app's documents directory.

 For Android, the path is typically:
 ```
 /Android/data/iot.games.flutter_face_tracking_excercise_app/files/face_tracking_data/
 ```

-Use `path_provier` to get the correct path for iOS and Android.
+Use `path_provider` to get the correct path for iOS and Android.

 ## Project Structure